zaitsev85/message-from-space/source/index.rst

 To skip the investigation part and go straight to the results, go to :doc:`condensed-version`.

 To read the whole story, go to :doc:`personal-appeal`.
+Beware: pages may contain speculations and unproven theories!

 .. toctree::
    :maxdepth: 1